-- End the event early if necessary due to safety or other community impact concerns in consultation with event staff or security. - Ensure noise stays within a reasonable level.
-If a noise complaint is received by Campus Safety, the Event Hosts are expected to lower the volume.
-If a second complaint is received, Campus Safety may require the event to be ended.
+End the event early if necessary due to safety or other community impact concerns in consultation with event staff or security.

+- Ensure noise stays at a reasonable level.
+If a noise complaint is received, the Event Hosts are expected to lower the volume.
+If a second complaint is received, Public/Campus Safety and the Dean of Students Office may require the event to be ended.
 If an outside law enforcement agency receives a noise complaint they may respond and issue a citation to the Event Hosts or may require that the event be ended without warning. - Ensure that the number of people present does not exceed the number approved through the Event Registration process. - Clean up the event location immediately following the event and return it to its pre-event condition, including removing all decorations and returning all furniture to its original location.
 The Event Hosts and sponsoring organization are responsible for any cleaning or repair charges resulting from an event.
 Note: nails, staples or other items that might damage building surfaces should not be used for event set-up or decorations.